rh-demos/ai-assisted-development/4-5-configure-gitlab-ci.md

 ![image-20241030220814765](assets/4-5-configure-gitlab-ci/image-20241030220814765.png)

 Add the following CI definition.
-The sonarqube `projectKey` and `ai suggestion url` need to be replaced.
+The sonarqube `projectKey` and `ai suggestion url` need to be replaced, projectKey can be found from previous copied `.gitlab-ci.yml` content.

 ```
 image: maven:3.6.3-jdk-11